Reading a Sewing Pattern

 How to Read Sewing Pattern Symbols

-Sewing pattern symbols vary slightly by pattern brand or designer, but they have similar appearances and meanings.
+Sewing pattern symbols vary slightly by pattern brand or designer but have similar appearances and meanings.
 Read to understand the symbols from the pattern you are using before starting.

 Usually shown as two solid, parallel lines, this symbol indicates where best to lengthen or shorten the pattern.